 - 1/4-1/2 cup milk

-- 1/3 cup roasted beets (I used mostly golden beets and a few red beets for color.
-The golden beets tend to have to have less of that earthy-beet taste)
+- 1/3 cup roasted beets (I use mostly golden beets and a few red beets for color.
+Golden beets tend to have less of that earthy-beet taste)

 - 2 teaspoons ground cinnamon